hamaluik/hermes/ARCHITECTURE.md

 ## HL7 Schema System

 The schema system provides metadata about HL7 messages for validation, editing assistance, and documentation.

 ### Schema Loading

-1. **Startup**: `lib.rs` loads `messages.toml` into `SchemaCache`
-2. **Caching**: Schema cached in memory for fast lookups
-3. **Lookup**: Commands query schema cache for message/segment info
+At startup, `lib.rs` loads `messages.toml` into a `SchemaCache` that remains in memory for the lifetime of the application.
+Commands query this cache when they need message or segment metadata.

 ### Schema File Format